wuxc/pywin32doc/md/DEFCONTENTMENU.md

 ## DEFCONTENTMENU Object

-A tuple representing a DEFCONTEXTMENU structure.
+A tuple representing a DEFCONTEXTMENU structure\.

 #### Parameters